Bawitdaba

 "Bawitdaba" is a song by American musician Kid Rock from his fourth album Devil Without a Cause.
 It was released as a single in 1999, helping push the success of the album.
 It has since become one of Kid Rock's most popular songs, receiving critical praise and entering the top 10 of the US Billboard Modern Rock Tracks chart, as well as the New Zealand Singles Chart.

 Background

-"Bawitdaba" has been described as having a rap rock, rap metal, nu metal and hard rock sound.
+"Bawitdaba" has been described as having a nu metal, rap metal and hard rock sound.
 Its chorus has been described as a "neo-gregorian drone"; this chorus was derived from hip hop chants, such as the refrain from the Sugar Hill Gang's "Rapper's Delight".
 The lyrics of the song are dedicated to "the shots of Jack", "chicks with beepers", as well as "all the crackheads, the critics, the cynics / And all my heroes in the methadone clinic."

 On the demo recording of the song, Kid Rock shouts, "Now get in the pit and try to kill someone!"
 For the album version, he replaced "kill" with "love."
 Kid Rock told The Baltimore Sun that he was glad he had changed the lyric, explaining that mosh pits are about coexistence.